heisenburger/ws/_posts/2016-04-21-feminism-is-a-ramp.md

 <p style="text-align: center;">&#8729; &#8729; &#8729;</p>

-Let’s approach this from a different angle.
+<span class="drop-cap">L</span>et’s approach this from a different angle.
 There’s this thing in education called “scaffolded learning”.
 It’s when you introduce a simple idea and get used to it.
 This idea might not be completely true, but in understanding it you prime your brain to better comprehend the more complex version.

 (I remember in high school, I got real mad that they taught us a simplified version of electrons around the atom.
 But then a couple of years later, I learned that electron shells were more like *solutions in 3-space to quantum energy functions*, so I kinda got why they started with 2, 8, 8.)